Dosage Form: tablet

 Specific Patient Populations

-Glyburide tablets (micronized), USP are not recommended for use in pregnancy or for use in pediatric patients.
+Glyburide tablets (micronized) are not recommended for use in pregnancy or for use in pediatric patients.

-In elderly patients, debilitated or malnourished patients, and patients with impaired renal or hepatic function, the initial and maintenance dosing should be conservative to avoid hypoglycemic reactions (see PRECAUTIONS).
+In elderly patients, debilitated or malnourished patients, and patients with impaired renal or hepatic function, the initial and maintenance dosing should be conservative to avoid hypoglycemic reactions.
+(See PRECAUTIONS Section.)

 How is Glyburide Micronized Supplied

-The glyburide tablet (micronized), USP can be easily divided in half for a more flexible dosing regimen.
+Glyburide Tablets, USP (micronized) can be divided in half for a more flexible dosing regimen.
 Press gently on the score and the tablet will split in even halves.

-Store at 20° to 25°C (68° to 77°F) [See USP Controlled Room Temperature].
-Dispense in a tight, light-resistant container with safety closure.
+Store at 20º to 25ºC (68º to77ºF) [See USP Controlled Room Temperature].
+Dispense in a tight, light-resistant container as defined in the USP using a child-resistant closure.
 Keep container tightly closed.

 PRINCIPAL DISPLAY PANEL